DataDog/dogapi-rb/RELEASING.md

 * Check and upgrade dependencies where it applies and makes sense.
   - Create a distinct pull request and test your changes since it maybe introduce regressions.
-  - While using latest dependencies is advised it may not always be possible.
+  - While using the latest versions of dependencies is advised, it may not always be possible due to potential compatibility issues.
-  - Versions upgrade should be thoroughly considered and safe!
+  - Upgraded dependencies should be thoroughly considered and tested to ensure they are safe!
 * Make sure tests are passing.
   - Locally and in the continuous integration system.
 * Manually test changes included in the new release.